aimclub/blocksnet/README.md

 ## How to use

-Then use the library by importing classes from `masterplan_tools`:
+Then use the library by importing classes from `blocksnet`:

 ```
-from masterplan_tools import CityModel
+from blocksnet import CityModel
 ```

 Next, use the necessary functions and modules: